airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 We will not go deeper regarding golden ticket, but if you want to learn more about that, I recommend you to read [this article from hackndo](https://en.hackndo.com/kerberos-silver-golden-tickets/) .

 To forge a golden ticket you need to have the krbtgt service account hash.
-To do that you have to memory access of the KDC, which is commonly hosted on a domain controller.
-Once you get this hash, you can create by hand a valid TGT and fill the PAC information with the privileges wanted.
+To do that you need to have memory access to the KDC, which is commonly hosted on a domain controller.
+Once you get this hash, you can create, by hand, a valid TGT and fill the PAC information with the privileges wanted.

-As this attack needs access to the domain controller, attackers prefers to focus on service accounts with delegation privileges.
+As this attack needs access to the domain controller, attackers prefer to focus on service accounts with delegation privileges.

 # What is Delegation?

-As for Kerberos Tickets, I will not deep dive into this topic, because [It is well explained by Harmjoy himself here](http://www.harmj0y.net/blog/redteaming/another-word-on-delegation/).
+As for Kerberos Tickets, I will not deep dive into this topic, because [it is well explained by Harmjoy himself here](http://www.harmj0y.net/blog/redteaming/another-word-on-delegation/).

 The interesting point here is how the constrained delegation with protocol transition works.
 If you can compromise an account with such a privilege, you can forge a TGS for anybody, including high privilege users, that targets the services list present in the field `msDS-AllowedToDelegateTo`.
 This attack uses a Kerberos extension named s4u and s4uProxy (Self for User).